 All water bills are due and payable upon presentation.
 If unpaid pursuant to Sections 2.2.3 and 2.2.4, the bill becomes delinquent.
-If not paid by the penalty date, the service becomes subject to discontinuance and will be charged a fee of \$16.00.
-Prior to discontinuing a service, a reminder is given to the customer by attaching a door hanger.
-The fee charged for a door hanger will be \$75.00.
-Returned check charge will be \$40.00.
+If not paid by the penalty date, the service becomes subject to discontinuance and will be charged a fee of \$18.00.
+Prior to discontinuing a service, a reminder is given to the customer by attaching a door hanger or mailing a discontinuation notice.
+The fee charged for a door hanger will be \$82.00.
+The fee charged for a mailed discontinuation notice will be \$46.00.
+Returned check charge will be \$44.00.

 Pursuant to Water Code 25806, unpaid water charges may be added to and become a part of the annual assessment levied upon the real property.
-The cost for reporting delinquent accounts that are added to the property tax roll will be \$99.00.
+The cost for reporting delinquent accounts that are added to the property tax roll will be \$111.00.

-Services that are locked for non-payment of water bills will be charged an additional \$168.00; customers who qualify for the Delinquent Lock Hardship fee will be charged \$54.00.
-To unlock a meter after hours, there will be a charge of \$186.00; customers who qualify for the After-hours Unlock Hardship fee will be charged \$162.00.
+Services that are locked for non-payment of water bills will be charged an additional \$184.00; customers who qualify for the Delinquent Lock Hardship fee will be charged \$59.00.
+To unlock a meter after hours, there will be a charge of \$203.00; customers who qualify for the After-hours Unlock Hardship fee will be charged \$177.00.

-Broken District locks shall be billed at the rate of \$186.00 per lock.
-If a meter is pulled for delinquency, there will be a minimum charge of \$186.00.
+Broken District locks shall be billed at the rate of \$203.00 per lock.
+If a meter is pulled for delinquency, there will be a minimum charge of \$203.00.